tschoffelen/react-native-map-link/README.md

     modalProps={{ // you can put all react-native-modal props inside.
         animationIn: 'slideInUp'
     }}
+    appsWhiteList={{ /* Array of apps (apple-maps, google-maps, etc...) that you want to show in the popup, if is undefined or an empty array it will show all installed apps supported.*/}}
     options={{ /* See `showLocation` method above, this accepts the same options. */ }}
     style={{ /* Optional: you can override default style by passing your values. */ }}
 />